Federal Food Program

 1 in 6 children in the United Sates doesn’t know where his or her next meal is coming from.
 As a leading non-profit for strengthen community by influencing the trajectory of kids’ lives, the Y’s job is, in part, to ensure millions of youth receive the meals they need to be healthy, active, and well-nourished.

-The At-Rick Afterschool Meals component of the Child and Adult Food Program (CACFP) offers Federal funding to Afterschool Programs that serve a meal or snack to children in low-income areas.
+The At-Risk Afterschool Meals component of the Child and Adult Food Program (CACFP) offers Federal funding to Afterschool Programs that serve a meal or snack to children in low-income areas.

 Summer Feeding Program